matthew-ngzc/ml-automation/README.md

 1. run rule-based.py.
 This will ask for 2 clicks to determine where the hp bar is.
 1st click is top left of hp bar, 2nd click is bottom right.
 2. once the 2 clicks are done, it will clear command.txt (so that left over commands from the past iteration are not used) and start mobilelegends_ai.exe
 3. The player will start to move automatically.
 Stop mobilelegends_ai.exe using "esc" key or through task manager -> stop process
 4. switch to the IDE and do ctrl + c to stop the code from running.
-Auto stopping has not been implemented
+Auto stopping has not been implemented (TODO: detect based on computer vision of the screen, lookout for the tap to continue, or some other UI since it is fixed)

 ### Future development
+- make a slightly smarter AI, such that it moves until unsafe location, and hovers (dodge) around the unsafe location
+    - can define unsafe as a place where they took damage?
+    - or an unsafe location is at the outermost alive turret?
 - make a specific AI for supports, where they just follow a player of choice
     - if there is a nearby player on screen, follow that player, sticking to their south-west so that the healer is always in a safe spot.
     - if there isnt one, path to the nearest teammate based on the minimap
     - path to the teammate, then copy their movement so that the bot is always on their south-west
 - recalling
-    - mana detection, not just hp
+    - mana detection, not just hp.
+For below 30% hp go to safety and recall
+      - mana is just offset from the hp bar , not sure if need to click to determine the mana box as well.
+Have a boolean for heroes with no mana
-    - tower, enemy detection
+    - tower, enemy detection (nextime, for now just do path to tower)
     - definition of "safe to recall" - near allied tower, no nearby enemies
--
+        - path to the nearest alive allied tower (hardcode the coordinates or the ally towers and the base on the minimap, use computer vision to check if the tower is alive -> check for blue pigment)
+        - if cannot hardcode then do the same strat, just click on all the towers or something
 - once a rule-based version is more or less working, explore reinforcement learning

 ## teammate_detection.py